bluetang331/bluetang331.github.io/publications.md

 - **Choi, K.**, Kim, S., Nam, K., & Sohn, D. (2025).
 The Impact of Physical Accessibility Characteristics of the Residential Environment on Fertility Rates in Seoul. *Journal of the Architectural Institute of Korea* *(Revise and Resubmit)*.

 **2024**
 - **Choi, K.**, Lee, J., Park, C., & Sohn, D. (2024).
-Development of a Fire Risk Assessment System for Industrial Complexes Using GIS. *Korea Institute of Ecological Architecture and Environment Journal*, 24(4), 105–117.
+Development of a Fire Risk Assessment System for Industrial Complexes Using GIS. *Korea Institute of Ecological Architecture and Environment Journal*, 24(4), 105–117. **(Best Paper Award, Korea Institute of Ecological Architecture and Environment)**

 ---